dsent/bullet-addons/README.md

 ![A screenshot of a Notion page with custom HTML marker before a list](img/sample-html-marker.png)

 This marker prevents the list below it from rendering as tabs and forces it to display as a default dropdown list.
 The marker doesn't affect other lists or other database views on the page.

+## Build

+To simplify updates, I use a [PowerShell build script](build/) that combines individual CSS and JS files into two outputs you can paste into Bullet's custom code areas.
+The script also optionally transpiles the scripts and stylesheets for better compatibility with older browsers and minifies them for production use.

+The script reads configuration from `build.config.json`, which lists the source files and options.
+A sample configuration is included in this repo.

+A detailed readme for the build script is in [build/build-readme.md](build/build-readme.md).

+Note that Bullet itself minifies the code you paste into the custom code areas, so minification is not strictly necessary.

 ## Licensing and Contributions